-A Minyan is a traditional prayer quorum of at least ten males above the age of 13 who assemble for public worship and various other religious observances.
+A Minyan is a traditional prayer quorum of at least ten Jewish adults above the age of 13 who assemble for public worship and various other religious observances.
 A biblical phrase, “God stands in the Divine assembly” (Ps.
-82:1), was interpreted by the rabbis to mean that if ten men pray together, the Shekhinah — God’s Presence — hovers over them (Avot 3:6; Ber.
+82:1), was interpreted by the rabbis to mean that if ten pray together, the Shekhinah — God’s Presence — hovers over them (Avot 3:6; Ber.
 6a).
-The Minyan at CBJ is welcoming to both men and women.

 The Henry Rabin Minyan provides an opportunity for prayer, fellowship and friendship.
 As the Minyanaires carry the banner of Henry Rabin forward to make Beth Jacob a better place, their mission remains the same: sending children to Jewish summer camps, bringing families together to picnic in the park, and helping families cope in tough times.
 As they do mitzvot, they do these things with thoughts of Henry and the other Minyanaires who are no longer with them.

 >How we became the Henry Rabin Minyan

 One morning several years ago, after parking my car in the CBJ lot, I watched as a elderly man performed some “Tai Chi” like exercises between two cars.
 I recognized the man doing the strange exercises as Henry Rabin.
 As he entered the chapel a few minutes later, I could see this was not the energetic Henry Rabin, but a man in pain, stoically trying to hide his illness.